tif-calin/tags-not-cats/README.md

 ## Goals
 - [ ] Deprecate all category-related UI in favor of a tag-based system
-- [ ] Update OPML import/export to support tags
+- [ ] Update OPML import/export to support tags and [stick to the spec](https://opml.org/spec2.opml)
-- [ ] STRETCH: migrate from electron to a PWA?
-- [ ] Deprecate Redux?

 ## TODO
 - [ ] Sort by name
 - [ ] Save icon directions in OPML export

+- STRETCH: tech stack
+  - [ ] Migrate from Electron to a PWA?
+  - [ ] Deprecate Redux?
+  - [ ] Use pnpm instead of npm?

 <hr />